Travel in Austria

 How to get a Tax Refund?

-Since Israel is not part of the European Union, there’s an excellent benefit for shopping in Vienna.
+If your home country is not part of the European Union, there’s an excellent benefit for shopping in Vienna.
 A large number of stores in the city allow tax-free shopping.
-This benefit essentially means you can save up to 20% of the purchase cost (only if you buy over €75).
+This benefit essentially means you can save up to 15% of the purchase cost (only if you buy over €75).

 To get your tax back at the airport, you need to perform a few simple steps before flying back home.
-All steps are detailed below.
+All steps are detailed in our dedicated article about the Tax Refund Process.

 If you don’t feel completely ready for your trip to Vienna yet, you can browse our comprehensive article on all the City Districts of Vienna and their attractions.
 This detailed article will help you plan your trip in a simple and focused way.